bodywork-ml/bodywork-pymc3-project/README.md

 # Serving Uncertainty

 Most Machine Learning (ML) models return a point-estimate of the most likely data label, given an instance of feature data.
-There are many scenarios, however, where a point-estimate is not enough - where there is need to understand the model's uncertainty in the prediction.
+There are many scenarios, however, where a point-estimate is not enough - where there is a need to understand the model's uncertainty in the prediction.
 For example, when assessing risk, or more generally, when making decisions to optimise some organisational-level cost (or utility) function.
 This need is particularly acute when the cost is a non-linear function of the variable you're trying to predict.

 For these scenarios, 'traditional' statistical modelling can provide access to the distribution of predicted labels, but these approaches are hard to scale and built upon assumptions that are often invalidated by the data they're trying to model.
 Alternatively, it is possible to train additional ML models for predicting specific quantiles, through the use of [quantile loss functions](https://towardsdatascience.com/quantile-regression-from-linear-models-to-trees-to-deep-learning-af3738b527c3), but this requires training one new model for every quantile you need to predict, which is inefficient.

 Half-way between statistics and ML we have probabilistic programming, rooted in the methods of Bayesian inference.
-This notebook demonstrates how to train such a predictive model using [PyMC3](https://docs.pymc.io) - a Probabilistic Programming Language (PPL) for Python.
+We demonstrates how to train such a predictive model using [PyMC3](https://docs.pymc.io) - a Probabilistic Programming Language (PPL) for Python.
 We will demonstrate how a single probabilistic program can be used to support requests for point-estimates, arbitrary uncertainty ranges, as well as entire distributions of predicted data labels, for a non-trivial regression task.

 We will then demonstrate how to use [FastAPI](https://fastapi.tiangolo.com) to develop a web API service, that exposes a separate endpoint for each type of prediction request: point, interval and density.
 Finally, we will walk you through how to deploy the service to Kubernetes, using [Bodywork](https://github.com/bodywork-ml/bodywork-core).